Abhy-Manoj/ToDoApp/README.md

 Project Management:

 Add, edit, and delete projects.
 Verify changes in the database.
-Try adding projects with invalid or missing titles to test validations.
 Todo Management:

 Add, edit, and delete todos for a project.